Webinar

 2. Segregation of Duties

 Segregation of duty (SoD), also known as separation of duty, is a policy and control mechanism designed to prevent conflicts of interest.
 It is done by dividing tasks and responsibilities among different individuals or roles within an organization.
 The fundamental concept behind SoD is to ensure that no single person has more control over critical business processes.
-As this could lead to potential misuse of their authority or manipulate the decision-making process.
+This could lead to potential misuse of their authority or manipulate the decision-making process.

 3. Principle of Least Privilege